spiffxp/kraken-ci/README.md

     - AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
         - choose/create an IAM user, we'll assume "example-aws-user"
         - update/create access credentials at https://console.aws.amazon.com/iam/home?region=us-west-2#users/example-aws-user
+- GKE/GCE
+    - Pick a "dev project" (we'll assume this to be k8s-work)
+    - Pick a "prod project" (we'll assume this to be cnct-productioncluster)
+    - Generate JSON-formatted keys for the 'Compute Engine default service account' (or another account with at least Editor access) for both projects
+        - GCE_SERVICE_ACCOUNT_ID - this is the id of the dev project SA
+        - GCE_PROD_SERVICE_ACCOUNT_ID - this is the id of the prod project SA
+    - Upload the dev project key to s3://sundry-automata/secrets/example-kraken-ci.kubeme.io/gcloud/service-account.json
+    - Upload the prod project key to s3://sundry-automata/secrets/example-kraken-ci.kubeme.io/gcloud/prod-service-account.json
 - Slack
     - SLACK_API_TOKEN
         - choose/create a slack team, we'll assume "example-team"